Interactive Whiteboard Lesson Plan

 Resources Required

-Interactive whiteboard, one set of small cards (A4 pdf) showing days of the week
+This lesson plan requires the following resources.
+Days of the week game, interactive whiteboard, individual computers or iPads, one set of small cards (A4 pdf) showing days of the week, word processing programme

 Learning Objectives